The Leg

-The Leg are an alternative rock band based in Edinburgh made up by Daniel Mutch (Vocals, Guitar), Pete Harvey (Cello, Piano) and Alun Scurlock (previously Thomas, Drums).
-The band formed from members of Khaya and Desc, following the break-up of the latter in 2005.
+The Leg are a Scottish rock band from Edinburgh formed in 2006 by Daniel Mutch (Vocals, Guitar), Pete Harvey (Cello, Piano) and Alun Scurlock (previously Thomas, Drums).
+The band is formed from members of Khaya and Desc, following the break-up of the latter in 2005.
 The band have released four albums, first with SL Records and then Song, By Toad Records.

 Biography

 The Leg were formed in 2006 by Dan Mutch, Pete Harvey and Alun Scurlock.
 Mutch and Harvey began playing together as members of Khaya, an acclaimed Edinburgh band who released a number of albums in the late 1990s and early 2000s, along with Greg Dodgson, John Mackie, Caroline Evens and Richie Anderson.
 The band gained national attention after recording two 'Peel Sessions' with legendary BBC Radio 1 DJ John Peel in 1999 and 2000.

 Following the demise of Khaya in 2001, Mutch, Harvey and Mackie formed Desc, being joined by Alun Scurlock and Helena MacGlip.
 Desc released one album, Up Here In The Heat, before disbanding in 2005.
 After the break-up of Desc, Mutch, Harvey and Scurlock continued as The Leg.